spackows/CASCON-2018_Analyzing_images/cat-translator/README.md

+*April, 2022: The cat translator project was part of a [2018 CASCON workshop](https://github.com/spackows/CASCON-2018_Analyzing_images).
+Since then, the Watson Visual Recognition tool that was used in the workshop has been discontinued.
+So the model-training notebook on this README page has been updated to use Tensorflow instead.*

+<p>&nbsp;</p>

 # How to train the cat-translator model
 This Python notebook demonstrates using Tensorflow to build and train a model that classifies images, called spectrograms, of cat vocalization: